Naif-2222/ELIZA/README.md

-# ELIZA Chatbot: Career Consulting Platform 🚗💨
+# Mirai Chatbot: Career Consulting Platform 💡

 This project implements a simple chatbot inspired by the classic Eliza program, tailored specifically for career guidance.
 The chatbot uses pattern matching to engage users in discussions related to their career aspirations, job searching, and professional development.